Ensembl/ensembl-cdm-docs/src/docs/analysis_method.md

 # AnalysisMethod
-Analysis method is to group relavant items for running a program
+Analysis method is to group relevant items for running a program

 | Field             | Type                | Description
 |-------------------|---------------------|---------------------